knedliky/sample/README.md

-# ecommerce
+# Sample Data
-Artefacts for an example eCommerce store
+Data artefacts for an example projects